srini-leanfolks/srini-leanfolks/README.md

-- 👋 Hi, I’m @srini-leanfolks
+- 👋 Hi, I’m srinivas
 - 👀 I’m interested in learning new things
 - 📫 How to reach me srinivasan.m@leanfolks.com